ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_tokens.md

 }
 ```

 ID Tokens are specified in [section 2](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) of the **[OIDC]** standard.

-In accordance with **[FAPI-RW]**, ID Tokens must be signed and encrypted when returned
-to a Data Recipient Software Product from both the Authorisation End Point and Token End Point.
+#### Baseline ID Token requirements
 In addition to the mandatory claims specified in [section 2](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) of the **[OIDC]** standard, required claims for ID Tokens as part of Hybrid Flow authentication must align to [section 3.3](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) (Authentication using the Hybrid Flow) of the **[OIDC]** standards and [section 5.2.2](https://openid.net/specs/openid-financial-api-part-2.html#authorization-server) and [section 8.4.3](https://openid.net/specs/openid-financial-api-part-2.html#authorization-response-parameter-injection-attack) of the **[FAPI-RW]** profile.

 ID Tokens MUST be signed by Data Holders as specified in [section 8.6](https://openid.net/specs/openid-financial-api-part-2.html#jws-algorithm-considerations) of **[FAPI-RW]**.

+#### OIDC Hybrid Flow requirements

+In accordance with **[FAPI-RW]**, ID Tokens MUST be signed and encrypted when returned to a Data Recipient Software Product from both the Authorisation End Point and Token End Point.

 The ID Token returned from the Authorisation End Point MUST NOT contain any Personal Information (PI) claims.

+### Authorization Code Flow requirements

+**From September 16th 2022**, if the Data Holder supports the Authorization Code Flow in accordance with **[FAPI-A]**, ID Tokens MUST be signed and MAY encrypted when returned to a Data Recipient Software Product from the Token End Point.

 #### Hashing value for state and authorisation code
 The `c_hash` value MUST be generated according to [section 3.3.2.11](https://openid.net/specs/openid-connect-core-1_0.html#HybridIDToken) of **[OIDC]**.